MetOffice/CMEW/doc/source/user_guide/prerequisites_metoffice.rst

   * Cloning the Climate Model Evaluation Workflow (|CMEW|) repository
   * Running |CMEW| on Met Office systems

+|CMEW| users at the Met Office will need access to:
+  * Git
+  * Cylc
+  * MASS
+  * The ESMValTool community environment
+  * CDDS

 1 Cloning the CMEW repository
 -----------------------------